modelscope/modelscope-studio/docs/components/antd/typography/README.md

-# FloatButton
+# Typography

-A button that floats at the top of the page.
-See [Ant Design](https://ant.design/components/float-button/) for more information.
+Basic text writing, including headings, body text, lists, and more.
+See [Ant Design](https://ant.design/components/typography/) for more information.

 ## Examples